yucelzeynep/An-algorithm-for-automatic-collation-of-vocabulary-decks-based-on-word-frequency/README.md

 Obviously, RBSC values are bounded in the range -1 to 1.
 If the data are all favorable, then the correlation is exactly 1.
 On the contrary, if the data are all unfavorable, correlation will be -1, whereas a correlation of 0 indicates equal amount of favorable and unfavorable evidence.

-For our specific example RBSC coeffiecint is found as rho = 0.707, which suggests that the vocabulary in deck_A is used often used more frequenctly then the vocabulary in deck_B.
+For our specific example RBSC coeffiecint is found as rho = 0.707, which suggests that the vocabulary in deck_A is in general used more frequently than the vocabulary in deck_B.

 **References**